REALTOR® Safety Month Events & Tips

 SAFETY TIPS

-1. If the property you are showing has smart devices or security systems, reach out to the owner to turn off any featuers that may create dangers for yourself and your clients.
+1. If the property you are showing has smart devices or security systems, reach out to the owner to turn off any features that may create dangers for yourself and your clients.

-2. Stay conscious of your actions and words when you are showing or open house.
-Just remember, there could be audio and video recording devices on the property.
+2. Stay conscious of your actions and words when you are showing a house.
+Just remember, the property could have audio and video recording devices.

-3. Prioritize safety in your marketing and listings by stating that identification will be required for he showing and video surveillance will be used on site.
+3. Prioritize safety in your marketing and listings by stating that identification will be required for the showing and video surveillance will be used on site.

 4. Be alert when texting and talking on your phone in public.
 Put your back against the wall so predators cannot come from behind to surprise you.